 In fact, between the years of 1947-1949, some 726,000 Palestinians fled or were forced by Israeli forces to leave their homes.
 Palestinians refer to this mass exodus of their people as the Nakba (the Catastrophe).
 Remember, Palestinians had lived in the land of Palestine for generations, perhaps hundreds of years.
 For them, the land that is now referred to as the state of Israel was their homeland, and it was taken from them.
 Not only this, but the forced removal of Palestinians from their homes by the Israeli government has been reoccurring off and on over the last seventy years.

-Ever since this decision of Israel to declare statehood, there have been ongoing wars and conflicts between Israel and Arab nations, including the Palestinian Authority.
+Ever since Israel’s declaration of statehood in 1948, there have been ongoing wars and conflicts between Israel and Arab nations, including the conflicts between Israel and Hamas since the 1990s.

 In my formative years growing up under the influence of American Christian Zionism, I was not taught some of this, particularly that Palestinians might have a reasonable case for staying in the land.